Do Go On - 400 - The Millennium Dome Heist

 And they trained.

-They thought of everything and then they just kind of went like,
+And then they just kind of went like,

-I found it so funny.
+so funny.

-They also arrested a man whom they suspected of monitoring
+They also arrested a man

-police radio frequencies.
+whom they suspected of monitoring police radio frequencies.

 He was detained on the north shore of the Thames opposite the dome.

-Terry Millman, Diamond, he was arrested outside the dome
+He was arrested outside the dome.

-and Lee Wenham was arrested on the farm in Kent.
+And Lee Wenham was arrested on the farm in Kent.

-He wasn't even there.
+he wasn't even there.

-Once all the suspects had been detained,
+And once all the suspects had been detained,

 they were taken to police stations in South London.